 For transmission facilities in the RTP cases, positive sequence impedance will be based on the impedances in the RTP cases.
 Negative sequence impedance is identical to positive sequence impedance.
 For zero sequence impedance, the database built for ERCOT System Protection Working Group (SPWG) will be used.
 If zero sequence impedance data of a transmission line is not available, ERCOT may use a default value (typically, three times greater than positive sequence impedance).
 If zero sequence impedance of a transformer is not available in the SPWG database, ERCOT may use the data of similar transformer in the system or contact TSPs to obtain sequence impedances.

 For generators in the RTP cases, the database of SPWG will be used to obtain sequence impedance data.
 If the data of a generator is not available in the SPWG database, ERCOT may use either Resource Asset Registration Form (RARF) database or data of a similar generator in the system.
+For the purpose of this study Inverter based generators are assumed to have nominal contribution to the fault current and hence are modeled with high sub-transient reactance.

 Load level will be consistent with the RTP cases.